csalmeida/ruby-classes-and-modules/README.md

 ```

 Further extending custom exception can be used to keep a log of what when wrong in a script.
 The log could then be saved to a file for later reference.

+> There's a challenge available for this chapter: [Custom Exceptions](challenges/custom-exceptions/custom-exceptions-challenge.md)

 # Further Resources
 - [Ruby: Classes and Modules - LinkedIn Learning](https://www.linkedin.com/learning/ruby-classes-and-modules/class-attributes)